 In many cases, people are still working have group coverage through an employer or union plan.
-This allows you to delay enrollment in Part A and/or B. When you retire, you can sign up for thos Parts during a Special Enrollment Period (SEP).
+This allows you to delay enrollment in Part A and/or B. When you retire, you can sign up for those Parts during a Special Enrollment Period (SEP).
 Medicare credits you for having employer group coverage at any large employer (20+ employees.)
-Later when you retire you, you get the 63-day Special Enrollment period to sign up for Parts A and/or B with no late penalties.

-The SEP is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.
+The Medicare Special Enrollment Period is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.

 If you missed your IEP and you don’t qualify for a special enrollment period, you can sign up for Original Medicare during the General Enrollment Period (GEP).
 This runs from January 1 through March 31 each year.

 Don’t be fooled into thinking the GEP is a safety net so you don’t have to worry about your IEP, however.
 Even though you can enroll in Original Medicare during this time, you are still subject to the late enrollment penalties.

 Even more problematic, your coverage won’t begin until July 1, which means you may go without coverage for months.

 Keep in mind that the General Enrollment Period only applies to Original Medicare.
 If you want a Medicare Advantage plan or Medicare Part D coverage for prescription drugs, you’ll have to wait for the Annual Enrollment Period.